adamlamee/adamlamee.github.io/index.md

 ---

 ### [About me](./about_me)
-I'm a physics teacher and data scientist who spends 150% of his time advocating for students and teachers around Florida.
-I'm also on the job hunt, thanks to COVID-19 budget uncertainty.
-Read out more [about me](./about_me).
+I'm a physics teacher, project manager, and data scientist who spends 150% of his time advocating for students and teachers around Florida.
+I'm also on the job hunt.
+If your organization is looking for curious minds who want to do great things, send an email to adamlamee@gmail.com or read out more [about me](./about_me).

 ### [Coding in K12](http://codingink12.org)
 Just about every student should be exposed to programming at some point.
 My project, [Coding in K12](http://codingink12.org), offers a way for K12 teachers with no programming experience to give meaningful coding experiences to their students while also addressing regular course content.
 [Here's what that looks like](http://codingink12.org).